cjacker/opensource-toolchain-8051/README.md

 an ICE device is usually a little bit expensive. for Silicon Labs C8051Fx series, you can use U-EC ICE adapters with `newcdb` provided by 'e2drv'.

-And always, you can use 'printf' via UART:-)
+And you can always use 'printf' via UART:-)

 # Programming

 ## for STC51 (from STC)

-**RESET key on your development board need to be pressed when flashing**

-Every STC MCU have a bootloader(BSL) which support UART flashing, usually **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to use a USB cable to connect it to PC. the STC UART flashing protocol is un-documented but can be analyzed.
+Every STC MCU have a bootloader(BSL) which support UART flashing, usually **the P3.0 pin is RX and P3.1 pin is TX**, most development board already integrate a USB to UART chip on board, you just need to use a USB cable to connect it to PC.

 A close source isp tool for windows named 'STC-ISP' is provided by STCmcu officially.
 It can be run with wine under Linux. you need install wine  and use `winetricks -q mfc42` to install the mfc dll. you may also need to link '/dev/ttyUSB0' or '/dev/ttyACM0' (depending on the USB/UART adapter) to '~/.wine/dosdevices/com1', then the com device can be used by wine and stc-isp to find the USB/UART adaper.
 The STC-ISP tool is useful if you want to adjust some config options not supported by opensource isp tool.